 - [the student] is making satisfactory academic progress toward the completion of a degree.

 The purpose of this policy is to make sure that students who receive financial aid are using this money appropriately.
 It is meant to curtail the use of financial aid by students who fail to successfully complete their course work.
 Failure to meet the following standards makes a student ineligible for all institutional, federal, and state financial aid.

-Satisfactory Academic Progress will be evaluated at the end of each enrollment term (fall, spring, and summer) regardless of whether the student received Title IV aid during that semester.
+Satisfactory Academic Progress (SAP) will be evaluated at the end of each enrollment term (fall, spring, and summer) regardless of whether the student received financial aid during that semester.

 Standards of Satisfactory Academic Progress

 To demonstrate satisfactory academic progress (SAP), a student’s academic performance must meet two main SAP components.
 The first is a qualitative component, represented by grade point average (GPA).
 The second is a quantitative component measured by credit completion (the ratio between earned and attempted credits) and maximum time frame (the ability to complete the degree or certificate program within an established number of credits).

 Students will be notified of their SAP status via their Augsburg email address within 14 days of the end of the term.
 A paper letter notification will also be sent to the student via U.S. mail when deemed appropriate.

 All undergraduate students are required to maintain a minimum cumulative GPA of 2.0.
 Graduate students must maintain a minimum cumulative GPA of 3.0.